 IPD - Interpupillary distance (IPD) is the distance between the center of the pupils of the two eyes.
 IPD is critical for the design of binocular viewing systems, where both eyepupils need to be positioned within the exit pupils of the viewing system.
 If your IPD isn't set correctly it can create eye strain.

 Frame Rate/FPS - Frames Per Second.
 The frequency at which frames in a television picture, film, or video sequence are displayed.
 For VR, the optimal frame rate recommend by Oculus and HTC is 90fps.
 As a comparison, film and TV run at 24fps.

-VR and AR Oxford Hub is a student project winner of the IT Innovation Challenge award 2017.
+Oxford X-Reality Hub is a student project winner of the IT Innovation Challenge award 2017.
 The aim is to bring together people, knowledge and resources related to VR and AR technologies.
-Learn more here: http://immersivetech.eng.ox.ac.uk/
+They run many event throughout the year for University members.
+Learn more here: https://oxr.eng.ox.ac.uk/